Fees that you can understand.

-I offer several fee options depending upon your unique needs.
 As a small firm, I don’t need to set high fees to cover high overhead expenses like larger firms do.
 I do not receive any incentives, so I can always act with your best interests in mind.
-Before working together, we will review your situation and discuss the options available to you.
-Next, we both agree on a fair fee, which will be reflected in our agreement.
+Before working together, we will review your situation and agree on a fair fee, which will be reflected in our agreement.

-In most cases, the total cost for investment advisory services, which includes both investment management and financial consulting is well below the industry average that firms charge just for investment management.
+In most cases, the total cost for life planning and wealth management services is well below the industry average.

-Investment advisory fees are determined based upon several factors including the amount of assets placed under management, account composition and the complexity of your individual needs.
-While I do not have a strict minimum, annual investment advisory fees generally start at $2,500.
+Fees are determined based upon several factors including the amount of assets placed under management, account composition and the complexity of your individual needs.
+While I do not have a strict minimum, fees generally start at $2,500 per year.

 Clients may elect to hire me solely for Financial Consulting or a Second Opinion.
-Fees are billed hourly or as a fixed fee.
+Initial Financial Consulting fees start at $2,500.

 How do my fees compare to what you are paying now?

 It’s not very easy to find out what you are paying to your bank, broker or insurance agent.
 You might even hear that you are not paying anything.
 Not true.